General Data Protection Regulation

 We have prepared a policy to identify what constitutes a data breach that requires reporting and have set up a register to record any breaches should they occur.

-We have held training sessions with our staff to inform them of the new policies and procedures we have in place and hold regular update training sessions.
+We have held training sessions with our staff to inform them of policies and procedures we have in place.
 It also forms part of our induction process for anyone who joins the firm.